-Sugiyama is the most often quoted reference in regard to Japanese camera models.
+Sugiyama is one of the more often quoted references by collectors in regard to Japanese camera models.
 After I first started this project, I was shown the relevant Yashima/Yashica entries of Sugiyama’s “Collector’s Guide to Japanese Cameras”.
-I am not sure which edition this was or how many there have been (there seems to be a special edition currently available from his website but I don’t know if this has been updated).
-Since I am somewhat at odds with him, I felt that I needed to say something.
+In 2016, I visited the JCII Camera Museum in Tokyo and finally bought a copy of his updated book.
+Since I am somewhat at odds with him, I feel that I need to say something.

-Initially, I thought Sugiyama was the source of much of the incorrect thinking about the early cameras but by this revision, I am starting to think that whilst there are some mistakes, his main flaw from the collector's perspective is the omission of key models, particularly those that were primarily export focused.
+Initially, I thought Sugiyama was the source of much of the incorrect thinking about the early Yashima/Yashica cameras but I now think that whilst there are some problems, his main flaw from the collector's perspective is the omission of key models, particularly those that were primarily export focused.

-The following are my comments in order of camera models.
+The following are my comments in order of Yashima/Yashica camera models.

-There is no mention of the Yashica A but he does identify the “Yashica-AIII” (2300) which seems to be a grey version of the Yashica A (can also have black or brown metalwork) but without hood logo.
-Yashica documentation refers to a “Yashica AIII”, see here.
-I have seen a number like this and believe that it’s a domestic Japanese market version only (there are no examples with focusing scales in feet).
-I agree with Sugiyama's 1959 date for the Yashica A III but some, including McKeown's 1992/1993 edition, have mistakenly taken that to be the Yashica A introduction date, which Yashima’s advertising puts at 1956 but could fit with the introduction of the grey models into Japan.
+There is no mention of the Yashica A but he does identify the “Yashica-AIII” (2300) which is a predominantly grey version of the Yashica A (can also have black or brown metalwork) but without hood logo.
+Yashica documentation refers to the “Yashica A III”, see here.
+This is a domestic Japanese market version only (there are no examples with focusing scales in feet).
+I agree with Sugiyama's 1959 date for the Yashica A III but some, including McKeown's 1992/1993 edition, have mistakenly taken that to be the Yashica A introduction date, which Yashima’s advertising puts at 1956.

 In discussing the Yashicaflex/ Yashica name change, I postulated that Sugiyama may have been concentrating, consciously or not, on actual models produced for the domestic Japanese market and tending to ignore models with an export focus.
 Whilst I believe that there is at least circumstantial evidence to support this idea with earlier cameras, I don’t have enough information on later cameras with both dual ASA/ DIN and metres/ feet scale knobs and certainly the 124G was sold in Japan in big numbers.

 It is not my intention to be critical of Sugiyama (or McKeown, who some believe has relied on Sugiyama) or to try to debunk him.
-The task he set himself was to compile a collector’s guide for Japanese cameras (there has been an awful lot of cameras), not document the model history of Yashima/Yashica, and that he has done very well.
-However, for understanding model development and history, his book is one tool, a starting point, it is not “the bible”.
+The task he set himself was to compile a collector’s guide of Japanese cameras (there has been an awful lot of cameras) for collectors, not document the model history of Yashima/Yashica, and that he has done very well.
+However, for those interested in Pigeonflex and Yashima/Yashica TLRs, his book is not that useful.

 For those that don’t know, Koichi Sugiyama is a classical trained musician and conductor who is famous for, and known as the godfather of, Japanese video games music.
 He is a busy and very talented man and photography and camera collecting are just two of his many hobbies when he is not composing, conducting or involving himself in politics.